sahilmalhotra0510/Projects/active.md

 **Active OPT Volunteers:** If you're participacting as an OPT grad, please contribute at least one Pull Request (PR) per week to remain active.

 Please actively update README files.
 Add status updates and deployment steps, correct existing notes.
-Send Loren an email whenever you send a pull reques.
-If you are uncertain about an edit, make your best guess and email Loren with what to look at AFTER you submit the PR.
+Send Loren an email whenever you send a pull request.
+If you are uncertain about an edit, make your best guess and email Loren AFTER you submit the PR.

 [Fork and clone related repos](../localsite/start/steps/) - When writing Loren, include a review link.
 Your review link will be: [youraccount].github.io/[therepo] once you've turned on Github Pages for your fork of the repo and for your fork of the localsite repo.